meligiacone/-BaSP-M2022-Etapa-1/readme.md

 ## Week 05

-On this week, we worked on exercises from Free Code Camp page to practice and learn Javascript.
+On this week, we worked on exercises to pratcise Javascript.

 ## Installation